-BPPV: is by far the most common cause of dizziness reported to be associated with dentistry ( Brauer, 2009).
-There are so many papers published that we do not list them all (see references).
+BPPV is by far the most common cause of dizziness reported to be associated with dentistry ( Brauer, 2009), see also our post-surgery page.
 For the most part, reports are associated with blows to the jaw -- such as use of the "osteotome".
 It would also seem very logical that vibration associated with dental area drilling might cause BPPV.

 Another source, much more rarely reported, is when positional vertigo triggered in the person who is supine or head turned on the side during the dental encounter.
 The illustrations above shows positions that typically trigger vertigo.
 Positions where the body is supine and head turned to either side are equally provocative.
 This situation nearly always is due to a very common ear condition -- benign paroxysmal positional vertigo (BPPV), which fortunately is generally easily treated.

 Cardiac conditions -- do not seem to be a common cause of dizziness during dentistry.
 We suspect that this is due to a tendency for participants to accept as normal a rapid heart beat.
 We have never encountered anyone who has indicated that dizziness was accompanied by angina pain or an event that could be interpreted as being due to low blood pressure, in the course of dentistry.
 So to summarize, this seems very unlikely.

 Migraine - similarly, migraine associated dizziness does not seem to greatly interfere with dentistry.

 Hyperventilation -- Clinically this is not a substantial problem.
 We think that this is due to the fact that HVT induced dizziness is usually transient, minor and fairly easily ignored.

 Psychiatric condtions - - dentistry can be painful and anxiety provoking.
 It is not surprising that dizziness can be a consequence.
 We know of no papers published on this assocation.